KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 Template syntax can function as a "forall" expression.

 It requires an additional ability to seamlessly type-cast between template types of similar set of template parameters but in different order in order to mitigate/eliminate the needs of "wrapper" template closure.

+## Location agnostic compilation cache

+### Problems

+We would like to store cache based on the content hash of the files.
+The problem is, a module file may have dependencies, and the relative positions between the importer and the imported also change the way the program work.

+### Potential solutions

+#### Make relative path a part of a dependency identity

+Cache the relative path as part of a file's dependencies tree.
+Together with a content hash, make up a pair that is the identity of a dependency.